leon-ai/leon/packages/leon/README.md

 ### How old

-Leon tells when he has been created.
+Leon tells when it has been created.

 #### Usage